sdboyapati/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes.md

 ```

 In the example:
-* `Email` is an inline value class that has one property in the constructor: `value`.
+* `Email` is an inline value class that has one property in the class header: `value`.
 * The `sendEmail()` function accepts objects with type `Email` and prints a string to standard output.
 * The `main()` function:
     * Creates an instance of the `Email` class called `email`.
     * Calls the `sendEmail()` function on the `email` object.

+By using an inline value class, the class is inlined and used directly in your code without creating an object.
+This can
+significantly reduce memory footprint and improve the runtime performance of your code.

+For more information about inline value classes, see [Inline value classes](inline-classes.md).

+## Special classes practice

 ## Next step